Dozsoybootcamp/air-watch_team5/README.md

 Debbie Lim, Duygu Ozso, Owen Wang, Rudi Espinoza

 ## Overview
-This project aims to provide interactive visualizations of Air Quality Index (AQI) data across all US counties from 2014 to 2023.
-Developed by the Air Watch team, this platform utilizes data sourced from the Environmental Protection Agency (EPA) to highlight trends and identify areas with poor air quality, and facilitate public awareness and policy-making.
+This project aims to provide user-driven interactive visualizations of Air Quality Index (AQI) data across all US counties from 2014 to 2023.
+Developed by the Air Watch team, this platform utilizes data sourced from the Environmental Protection Agency (EPA) to highlight trends and identify areas with poor air quality.
+By mapping and charting the data, we have three main goals.
+The first is to to quickly identify the national trends year to year.
+The second is to identify which years we should further investigate.
+The third is to review the annual trend year by year for the couties with the worst AQI.

 ## Tools, Libraries and Languages